hackbio-ca/predicting-disease-causing-mutations/CONTRIBUTING.md

 ## License

-By contributing to `disease-susceptibility-analysis`, you agree that your contributions will be licensed under the MIT License.
+By contributing to `predicting-disease-causing-mutations`, you agree that your contributions will be licensed under the MIT License.

-We appreciate your contributions and look forward to working together to improve `disease-susceptibility-analysis`!
+We appreciate your contributions and look forward to working together to improve `predicting-disease-causing-mutations`!